UofTDoSSEducation/sta314_w26/docs/index.md

 Machine learning (ML) is a set of techniques that allow computers to learn from data and past experience, rather than requiring humans to specify the desired behaviour by hand.
 ML has become increasingly central both in statistics as an academic discipline, and in the data science industry.
 This course provides a broad introduction to commonly used ML methods, as well as the key statistical concepts underlying ML.
 It serves as a foundation for more advanced courses, such as STA414 (Statistical Methods for Machine Learning II).

-We will cover popular statistical methods for supervised and unsupervised learning from data as well as important concepts used in the field, including: training error, test error and cross-validation; classification, regression, and logistic regression; variable selection; penalized regression; principal components analysis; stochastic gradient descent; decision trees and random forests; k-means clustering and nearest neighbour methods.
+We will cover popular statistical methods for supervised and unsupervised learning from data as well as important concepts used in the field, including: training error, test error and cross-validation; classification, regression, and logistic regression; variable selection; penalized regression; principal components analysis; stochastic gradient descent; decision trees and random forests; neural nets; k-means clustering and nearest neighbour methods.
 Computational tutorials will support effective application of these methods.

 ---